 Most Nexus projects require a level of customisation so they needed to align with a manufacturer who would provide end to end manufacturing i.e. components,

 extrusion, plastics, labels, steel, and packaging and then be capable of cutting, processing, welding, galvanising, powder coating, assembly etc.

-and deliver high quality competitively priced products.
-These include (but are not limited to) robot welder, specialist tooling jigs, digibender,
+deliver high quality competitively priced products.
+These include (but are not limited to) robot welder, specialist tooling jigs, digibender, hydraulic